 Only used for the purposes of the Club.

-The Committee must ensure that all funds are kept in the Club’s bank account and accounting records are kept to allow the Club to comply with the records required by law.
+The Committee must ensure that all funds are kept in the Club’s bank accounts and accounting records are kept to allow the Club to comply with the records required by law.

+Records must be kept in a form that is easily accessible and convertible into written form, and must be kept for the current accounting period and the last seven completed accounting periods.

+Balance date is 31 March.

 LOANS AND GRANTS